 Using HTML to format the content of email notifications

-- The content you specify for an email notification in a ticket trigger is inserted into the
+- The content you specify for an email notification in a ticket trigger is

 {{content}}

 placeholder in the email templates.
-Ensure the content you enter in the trigger notification action is compatible with your email templates. - The way email clients and web browsers render HTML varies.
+Ensure the content you enter in the trigger notification action is compatible with the content of your email templates. - The way email clients and web browsers render HTML varies.
 To provide a more consistent experience and to reduce issues, such as being interpreted as spam, follow these guidelines for customizing HTML emails.

 - You might need to compress the HTML for some triggers.
 You can use compression tools, such as Text Fixer.